top of page

 • Reinstatement or job offers

-• Back pay and benefits
+• Back pay and lost benefits

 • Emotional distress damages

-• Punitive damages (under California law)
+• Punitive damages under California law

-• Attorney’s fees and legal costs
+• Recovery of attorney’s fees and legal costs

-The Subtle Toll of Workplace Ageism
+The Hidden Cost of Workplace Ageism

-Final Word
+Final Thoughts

 HOME > BLOG > THIS POST✔︎

-American Bar Association Approved and California State Bar Certified Lawyer Referral Service
+American Bar Association Accredited and California State Bar Certified Lawyer Referral Service

 Welcome to 1000Attorneys.com, a Lawyer Referral and Information Service certified and approved by the California State Bar.